-The realisation of justice in the real world requires moral principles and political action.
-This book offers a roadmap for these two notions to connect.
+The realisation of justice in the real world requires political theory and political action.
+This book offers a road map for these two notions to connect.
 It explains how action-guiding principles are formulated by seeking cross-disciplinary input.
-Also, it casts light on the concepts that occupy the space between political morality and real-world politics, which are often used as reasons to obstruct the progression of social justice, e.g. feasibility, fact-sensitivity, compliance and path-dependence.
+Also, it casts light on the concepts that occupy the space between political theory and real-world politics, which are often used as reasons to obstruct the progression of social justice, e.g. feasibility, fact-sensitivity, compliance and path-dependence.
 This book argues for a re-appropriation of these concepts in the name of justice.
-Many examples will be provided, but the book focuses especially on the case of climate change.
-It will offer a detailed case study on the realisation of climate justice.
+Many examples will be provided.
+In particular, the book focuses on the case of climate change.
+It offers two case studies on the realisation of climate justice.

 Introduction / Part I / 1.
 On the Roles and Limits of Ideal Theory / 2.
 Overcoming the ‘Paradox’ of Ideal Theory / 3.
 Action-Guidance in a Non-Ideal World /4.
 Transitional Theory: Connecting Ideals with Political Action / Part II / 5.
 Tax Competition / 6.
 Climate Justice / 7.
 Carbon Pricing / Conclusion

 Alexandre Gajevic Sayegh is a Postdoctoral Fellow in the Department of Political Science at McGill University.
 Previously, he was a Postdoctoral Fellow at the MacMillan Center for International and Area Studies and a Lecturer at the Department of Political Sciences at Yale University.

 What is our ideal of justice?
 What can we do to make the world a better place here and now?
 Bridging these questions, this insightful study presents a conceptual framework for formulating action-guiding principles.
 Case studies from climate change and international taxation provide refreshing illustrations of how to use abstract values as inspiration while showing sensitivity to empirical facts.